luizbgomide/sovereign/combat.md

 <strong id="main-action">Main Actions</strong> are a character’s primary action during a combat round, such as attacking an enemy, applying first aid to a downed ally, casting a spell, frantically evading incoming spears, or something else that takes less than ten seconds to do.
 A combatant gets one Main action per round.

-<strong id="move-action">Move Actions</strong> involve moving the character’s normal movement rate of 30 feet or performing some other relatively brief bodily action, such as getting up from prone.
+<strong id="move-action">Move Actions</strong> involve moving the character’s normal movement rate of 30ft or performing some other relatively brief bodily action, such as getting up from prone.
 A combatant gets one Move Action per round, but can spend their [Main Action](#main-action) to get a second.

 <strong id="free-action">Free Actions</strong> are brief, simple acts that require only a moment’s concentration.
 Activating certain abilities or speaking a few words might constitute a Free Action.
 A combatant can take as many Free Actions on their round as the GM finds plausible.